Trump’s $200 prescription cards won’t hit mailboxes just yet

 “Providing a coupon does absolutely nothing to address the underlying problem of high and rising drug prices,” said Tricia Neuman, a Medicare expert with the nonpartisan Kaiser Family Foundation.
 “The administration has had nearly four years to work with Congress or go through the regulatory process to adopt proposals that could have a real and sustained impact on drug prices.”

-For example, a bipartisan Senate bill would have capped out-of-pocket costs for Medicare recipients with high drug bills, while also limiting price increases by requiring rebates to the program.
+For example, a bipartisan Senate bil l would have capped out-of-pocket costs for Medicare recipients with high drug bills, while also limiting price increases by requiring rebates to the program.
 But it stalled this year even though Trump lined up behind it.
 The compromise faced opposition from the drug industry and from Republican senators who saw it as a path to government price controls.
 The emergence of more ambitious legislation from House Speaker Nancy Pelosi diminished Democrats’ appetite for a deal.

 Meanwhile, the administration is still working on regulatory actions to try to peg what Medicare pays for medications to lower prices abroad.
 That’s what Trump often refers to as “favored nations,” an idea that could lead to big savings but is likely to face legal challenges from the pharmaceutical industry.